 A little humor goes a long way

 Humor is great – everyone loves a good laugh once in a while.
-Admittedly enough, while we might all think we are funny, it’s not the easiest thing in the world to do, especially when trying to appeal to such a diverse crowd.
+While we might all think we are funny, creating a funny video is not the easiest thing in the world to do, especially when trying to appeal to a diverse crowd.

 One of the most effective ways of getting people to lower this guard is to either get them to do something silly, as is the purpose of most team-building exercises, or get them to laugh.
-Over the distance of a screen, only one of these things is feasible to do.
 As always, the point is to appeal to the viewer’s emotions.